Bhanu-Partap/Bhanu-Partap/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [bhanupartap25275@gmail.com](mailto:bhanupartap25275@gmail.com)
 * 🧠  I'm learning BloCkchAin.
-* 🤝  I'm open to collaborating on Front-end developing
+* 🤝  I'm open to collaborating on Blockchain Development.
 * ⚡  I Like to play PC games.